I worked on my wedding website (more information on that later) and found this cool effect I wanted to share with you guys.

 Before we build that, we need a bigger container wrapper for our two parts.

-In there, we will make both sections, so let's start by adding the fixed section.
+We will make both sections there, so let's start by adding the fixed section.

 inset-0 class to set it to each side.